 The undergraduate program introduces the student to all of the branches of the field of anthropology, including its theories and methods, and its relationship to the other social and natural sciences, and the humanities.
 The Department offers an undergraduate program including either a Baccalaureate (B.A.) or a minor in Anthropology.
 The curriculum emphasizes the fields of cultural anthropology, archaeology, and biological anthropology, and includes course offerings that reflect the research work of the department’s faculty.
 Students often have the opportunity to pursue coursework in different countries and cultural settings.
 Interested students should contact the director of undergraduate studies for details.
-For course lists follow the links for Fall 2013.
+For course lists follow the links for Spring 2014 and for Winter 2014.
 Students who wish to check their progress in the program should contact the departmental office.
 All other requests (e.g., degree progress) should be addressed to the Advising Center.

 Baccalaureate (BA) in Anthropology